DeannaCarina/DeannaCarinaBlog/README.md

 ## View Creation Checklist

+### New View Checklist!
+1. Create the view code
+2. Create a template to render the view
+3. Connect up our urls in urls.py

 In the project panel on GitHub, move view likes, site pagination and view post list into the 'In progress collumn'.

 1. Open up views.py